cpietsch/vikus-IIIF-generator/README.md

-# VIKUS IFFF Generator
+# VIKUS IIIF Generator
-This GitHub Repo contains code to build a VIKUS IFFF generator instance, which can be used to view IIIF Collections (Presentation 3.x API) with [VIKUS Viewer](https://github.com/cpietsch/vikus-viewer).
+This GitHub Repo contains code to build a VIKUS IIIF generator instance, which can be used to view IIIF Collections (Presentation 3.x API) with [VIKUS Viewer](https://github.com/cpietsch/vikus-viewer).
 The code crawls all manifests in a IIIF Collection (v3) recursively, downloads images of each canvas, creates spritesheets, extracts metadata, and generates similarity layouts using UMAP and Rasterfairy.
 The code also includes a REST API and websocket for real-time progress updates, and allows for the download of a ZIP archive for the VIKUS Viewer.
 The code uses redis cache for manifests and feature vectors and also extract embeddings with CLIP using huggingface transformers.

 <img width="1166" alt="vikusdocker" src="https://user-images.githubusercontent.com/129529/186490880-1dffef6b-ba03-479c-985d-d32941d440b7.png">